grexor/apa/docs/source/analytics.rst

 these protocols is in determining the cleavage site loci and in further filtering steps (see below).

 ======== ============================= =============
-protocol description                   cleavage loci
+protocol description                   site loci
 ======== ============================= =============
-pA-seq   Wang et al., unpublished      last nucleotide of alignment lex_fwd  Lexogen forward strand 3' end last nucleotide of alignment lex_rev  Lexogen reverse strand 3' end first nucleotide of alignment
+pA-seq   Wang et al., unpublished      last nucleotide of alignment lex_fwd  Lexogen 3' forward            last nucleotide of alignment lex_rev  Lexogen 3' reverse            first nucleotide of alignment
 ======== ============================= =============

 .. _r_bedgraph_method: